pennlabs/components/README.md

 # Labs Components
 A collection of re-useable UI components built using React.
-Developedto be integrated into the Penn Labs product suite and other student-developed applications at Penn.
+Developed to be integrated into the Penn Labs product suite and other student-developed applications at Penn.

 You can see the components on [https://components.apps.pennlabs.org/](https://components.apps.pennlabs.org/)